Dietrich von Bern: Scandinavia

-In Germany
+Germany

 Dietrich's earliest mention in Germany is the Hildebrandslied, recorded around 820.
 In this, Hadubrand recounts the story of his father Hildebrand's flight eastwards in the company of Dietrich, to escape the enmity of Odoacer (this character would later become his uncle Ermanaric).
 Hildebrand reveals that he has lived in exile for 30 years.
 Hildebrand has an arm ring given to him by the (unnamed) King of the Huns, and is taken to be an "old Hun" by Hadubrand.
 The obliqueness of the references to the Dietrich legend, which is just the background to Hildebrand's story, indicates an audience thoroughly familiar with the material.
 In this work Dietrich's enemy is the historically correct Odoacer (though in fact Theodoric the Great was never exiled by Odoacer), indicating that the figure of Ermanaric belongs to a later development of the legend.

-In Anglo-Saxon England
+England

 Dietrich furthermore is mentioned in the Old English poems Waldere, Deor and Widsith.
 Deor marks the first mention to Dietrich's "thirty years" (probably his exile) and refers to him, like the Rök stone, as a Mæring.
 The Waldere makes mention of Dietrich's liberation from the captivity of giants by Witige (Widia), for which Dietrich rewarded Witige with a sword.
 This liberation forms the plot of the later fantastical poem Virginal and is mentioned in the historical poem Alpharts Tod.
 Widsith mentions him among a number of other Gothic heroes, including Witige, Heime, the Harlungen and Ermanaric, and in connection with a battle with Attila's Huns.
 However, the exact relationship between the figures is not explained.